-During the year ended December 31, 2022, the Company experienced the delay of customer payments due to Profound's inability to install systems as a result of hospital restrictions related to COVID-19, particularly in Asia, along with delays in MRI delivery by Original Equipment Manufacturer ("OEM").
+During the nine months ended September 30, 2022, the key impact experienced by the Company related to COVID-19 was the delay of customer payments due to Profound's inability to install systems because of hospital restrictions, particularly in Asia.

-While the adverse impacts of COVID-19 regulations on the Company have lessened in both Canada and the US alongside the loosening of restrictions, the Company experienced a negative financial impact from COVID-19 during the years ended December 31, 2022, 2021 and 2020, as a result of lockdowns and hospital restrictions, which remain in Asia along with delays related to supply chain issues with MRI vendors.
-The lockdowns, restrictions and delays have impacted Profound's ability to install it's systems, causing delays in completing commitments and resulting collections.
+While the adverse impacts of COVID-19 regulations on the Company have lessened in both Canada and the US alongside the loosening of restrictions, the Company has still seen a negative financial impact from COVID-19 during the nine months ended September 30, 2022, due to lockdowns and hospital restrictions in Asia.
+The lockdowns and restrictions have impacted Profound's ability to collect certain payments in these countries, which have impeded the Company's efforts to install its systems and has delayed its collections.
 Profound continues to work with local authorities and team members located within these countries to help expedite the process.
-Despite the challenging and uncertain economic environment created by the ongoing impact of the COVID-
+Despite the challenging and uncertain economic environment created by the ongoing impact of the COVID-19 pandemic, Profound's business continues to operate normally, and the Company believes its business demonstrates resilience because of its preparation and strong relationships.
+Through the implementation of Profound's detailed business continuity plan, the Company transitioned a significant portion of its employee base to work from home.
+Throughout these challenging circumstances, the Company has continued to serve its customers, quickly adapting to the current environment.

-Management's Discussion and Analysis For the years ended December 31, 2022 and 2021 In USD\$ (000s)
+Management's Discussion and Analysis For the three and nine months ended September 30, 2022 and 2021 In USD\$ (000s)